 - Preheat oven to 400F.
 Grease a baking pan that (9×9 would work).
-I pour little olive oil to my pan and spread it on the bottom and sides of the pan using a pastry brush.
+I poured little olive oil into my pan and spread it on the bottom and sides of the pan using a pastry brush.

 - Scrub and wash potatoes.
 Cut them into chunks.
 I cut mine 1×1 chunks.
 Place them in the prepared pan and roast for 30-40 minutes or until tender.
 Make sure to turn rotate the pan halfway thru cooking.